Hello from Sawbridgeworth and District Rotary

-Thank you to everyone for coming to Rotary's Carols on Fair Green - Fantastic.
+Thank you to everyone for coming to Rotary's Carols on Fair Green last year (Christmas Eve 2017), we raised £2640 for local charities. - Fantastic.

-The Club has sent £500 to ShelterBox to help them with the aftermath of the Nepal Earthquake.
+The Club bought two more tents for ShelterBox to help them with the aftermath of the Nepal Earthquake.

 Rotary's stall at May Fayre raised £114.50.
 Mint Cafe owners Michele and Rob Jones sponsored our stall and have generously agreed to double the money.raised.
 This will lift a family in Kenya permanently out of poverty by providing suitable livestock and training for sustainable farming.